markwiggles/Matrix/README.md

 * Add menu items to the navbar
 * Add credit card icons to the product page

-* Spree will first look in the <i>app/overrides</i> folder, so create ruby files for each of the operations, (convention is to have one file for each action, unless the tasks are closely related)
+Spree will first look in the <i>app/overrides</i> folder, so create ruby files for each of the operations, (convention is to have one file for each action, unless the tasks are closely related).<br>
-* Replacements/Insertions can accept: text; partial (relative path); template (relative path).
+Replacements/Insertions can accept: text; partial (relative path); template (relative path).

 <h5>Virtual Path</h5>